nginocchio/text-directions-app/README.md

 # text-directions-app

 ## Elevator Pitch
 Need directions but don't have a fast internet speed?
-Send your location and the desired destination to (510) 999-8693 seperated by an & then the directions will be sent back to you.
+Send your location and the desired destination to (510) 999-8693 (Server must be up and running) seperated by an '&' then the directions will be sent back to you.
 (Table 6)

 ## What it does
-Sends directions via sms when texting the number (510) 999-8693 with a message contating <current location>&<destination> and directions to that location will be sent to your number.
+Sends directions via sms when texting the number (510) 999-8693 with a message contaning <current location>&<destination> and directions to that location will be sent to your number.

 ## How we built it
-Using Flask we setup a server to relay our sms requests to the mapquest api to retrieve directions to the destination.
+Using Flask and Twilio we setup a server to relay our sms requests to the mapquest api to retrieve directions to the destination.

 ## Challenges we ran into
 communicating with the mapquest api and the twilio api